Stuxneta/Virtual-PC-2.0/README.md

 ![open with codemirror](https://user-images.githubusercontent.com/29897726/30517652-0cc86d9a-9bcb-11e7-8066-877f8699f889.PNG)

 ### Step 4
-After you opened it with CodeMirror copy the code in this repository and past it in to CodeMirror.
+After you opened it with CodeMirror copy the code in this repository and past it in to CodeMirror Note that the code will change over time so the image below will have outdated code.
 ![code past lol](https://user-images.githubusercontent.com/29897726/30517860-82ee581c-9bd1-11e7-904c-e5c7de82fb32.PNG)

 ### Step 5